erinshek/aral-lang/docs/tutorial/3-variable.md

 # Variables

-In the Aral programming language, the keyword "ózgeriwshi" is used to create variables.
+In the Aral programming language, the keyword `ózgeriwshi` is used to create variables.
-After the "ózgeriwshi" keyword, the data type must be specified.
+After the `ózgeriwshi` keyword, the data type must be specified.

 ## Example